ovh/the-bastion/doc/sphinx/plugins/restricted/accountDelPersonalAccess.rst

    Proxy user that was configured for this access (mandatory when --proxy-host is specified).
    Globbing characters '*' and '?' are supported for pattern matching.

+Note that this only removes the access from the bastion; it doesn't remove the account's personal egress public key from the remote server, which you may want to do as well.